tomaszbe/lincor-cli/README.md

 ```

 ## Authorization
 Most commands require the user to be authorized.
-In order to sign in, provide a *credentials.json* file with the followig contents:
+In order to sign in, provide a *JSON* file with the followig contents:
 ```json
 {
   "companyname": "<company name here>",